prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 ### SHARE

-In **PREVIEW & SHARE** step, we will learn to preview our interactive prototpye on a mobile device and share prototype and design specs for feedback with developers and other stakehocers.
+In **PREVIEW & SHARE** step, we will learn to preview our interactive prototpye on a mobile device and share prototype and design specs for feedback with developers and other stakeholders.

 <a href="https://helpx.adobe.com/ca/xd/how-to/make-prototype.html#step_4___share_and_preview" target=”_blank”>![Preview and share Xd prototype](./XDshare.png)</a>